flexa-markup-language/bml/README.md

 BPS is a key-value data storing structure.
 It allows to store data in several types, even array.

+## Guides and Documentation

+All documentation of BPS can be found [here](https://bps-lib.github.io/).
+It contains all guides and detailed documentation.

 ## Specification

 - **Comments**: BPS allows one-line comments.
 Comments start with hash symbol (`#`).
 E.g. `# This is a comment`.